ryanjyoung/command-line-programs/README.md

 # Command Line Programs

 A collection of command line programs I've created.
 Each CLI is listed below with a description of the state of the program.

 ## 1. Rock, Paper, Scissors

-*16-09-2023*: A simple program playing a single round of rock, paper, scissors with the computer.
+_16-09-2023_: A simple program playing a single round of rock, paper, scissors with the computer.

+## 2. Factorial

+_17-09-2023_: A simple program to calculate the factorial of a number.
+This is currently limited to numbers 1 — 20.